kblok/kblok.github.io/_posts/2023-12-31-puppeteer-sharp-recap-2023.md

 It has been a while since I wrote those [Puppeteer-Sharp blog posts](https://www.hardkoded.com/blog/whats-new-puppeteer-sharp-april-2022) (maybe it's time to do it again?).
 However, I thought it would be nice to recap all the progress made in 2023.

 It can be quite challenging to keep Puppeteer-Sharp up-to-date.
-Although I enjoy implementing great features at [mabl](https://www.mabl.com/), it takes up most of my time.
+On one side I was implementing great features at [mabl](https://www.mabl.com/), that took most of my time.
 Additionally, I love using [playwright](https://playwright.dev/)!
 In my opinion, mabl is the leading low-code testing platform in the market, while playwright is the best end-to-end testing library.

 So, how about Puppeteer-Sharp?

-I hope that Puppeteer-Sharp can become the best multi-purpose browser automation library, the most complete [CDP](https://chromedevtools.github.io/devtools-protocol/) API in .net, and maybe the best/first Webdriver BiDi library for .net?
+I hope that Puppeteer-Sharp can become the best multi-purpose browser automation library, the most complete [CDP](https://chromedevtools.github.io/devtools-protocol/) API in .net, and maybe, why not? the best/first [Webdriver BiDi](https://developer.chrome.com/docs/web-platform/best-practices/webdriver-bidi) library for .net?

 In 2023, Puppeteer-Sharp achieved over 9 million downloads and received sponsorship from the [.NET on AWS Open Source Software Fund](https://github.com/aws/dotnet-foss?tab=readme-ov-file).
-These two acknowledgments are fuel for me.
+These two acknowledgments were fuel for me.

 My main goal in 2023 was to close the gap with [puppeteer](https://github.com/puppeteer/puppeteer).
 I was able to launch 19 versions!
-I expected this number to be smaller!
+I didn't expect that number to be that big!
-These are the main features I would like to highlight.
+These are a few features I would like to highlight.

 ## Query handlers